Foote Theatre School Faculty

 Michael is a director and actor from Kingston, Ontario.
 He holds an MFA in Directing from the University of Alberta, and he trained as an actor at the University of Toronto and Sheridan College.
 Michael’s directing credits include Steve Martin’s Wasp and Liane Faulder's Walk for the 2018 Edmonton Fringe Festival, Paul Downs Collaizzo’s Really Really, The Lady from the Sea, Hamlet, A Moon for the Misbegotten, and A Midsummer Night’s Dream.
 Theatrical acting credits include Stanley in A Streetcar Named Desire, Danny in Grease, Puck in A Midsummer Night’s Dream, as well as roles in Mine, The Star Spangled Girl, Much Ado About Nothing, Troilus and Cressida, and Julius Caesar.
 Michael's television credits include Designated Survivor, Incorporated, Reign, Murdoch Mysteries, Copper, and Cracked.

-Sydney is currently an undergraduate student at the University of Alberta, where she is majoring in psychology and minoring in drama.
-Starting as young as three, she entered the arts scene through competitive dance, eventually switched to acting.
+Sydney is currently an undergraduate student at the University of Alberta, where she is majoring in Honours Psychology through the Faculty of Arts.
+Starting as young as three, she entered the arts scene through competitive dance, and eventually switched to acting; however, she loves to incorporate movement into acting performances.
 She loves to write plays, sing, dance, and act whenever she gets the chance.
-She’s worked with the Foote Theatre School for four years and she is very grateful for the opportunities she has been given.
+She’s worked with the Foote Theatre School for four years and she’s very grateful for the opportunities she’s been given.

 Brady Hughes works as an interventionist with the Centre for Autism Services Alberta.
 He’s also a third-year Recreational Therapy student at the University of Alberta.
 He discovered Drama in high school and joined his hometown’s community theatre group after graduation.
 Over the years, he has tried his hand at many aspects of theatre production.